 - Immunofixation, also called immunoelectrophoresis (IFE): If a problem protein is found by the SPEP test, your doctor may use this blood test to learn more about it.
 That can help you find out what type of immunoglobulins are involved with the myeloma.

-- Free light chains (FLC): Light chains are in antibodies in your blood.
+- Free light chains (FLC): Light chains make up antibodies in your blood.
 This test measures how many you have, which can help determine if you have myeloma.

 - Chemistry profile: This is a series of tests that shows your levels of things like calcium, sodium, and potassium.
 Multiple myeloma can cause an increase in calcium called hypercalcemia.
 The tests also check kidney and liver function.